k1n0r4/k1n0r4.github.io/content/_index.md

 ---
 title: "k1n0r4 v1sta"

-description: "Cybersecurity | Reverse Enginner"
+description: "Cybersecurity | Reverse Engineer"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade: